PierreT12/FusionCalacuatorCpp/README.md

 # SQLite Database
 The database I made was too large to be uploaded to Github in its SQLite form.
 So I exported a pictureless version to CSV pages so people can actually see what it looks like.

+Rather than just using Json files for the whole thing, I used a database for a few reasons.
+Mainly to to display how I could have it interact with my application as well as, actually creating the calcuation part of the program.

 # Current Features